Police report multiple victims in Tennessee school shooting

 Details about the shooting remained sketchy and news outlets showed numerous police and emergency vehicles at the scene.

-The Tennessee Bureau of Investigation said agents have gone to the school.
-The bureau, which is the state’s top crime-fighting agency, didn’t elaborate but said it would provide more information later.
+The Tennessee Bureau of Investigation said it was sending agents to the scene.

+Gov. Bill Lee mentioned the shooting at a news conference but said he had little information.
+“I just wanted to make reference to that and ask, for those who are watching, online or otherwise, to pray for that situation and for the families and the victims that might be affected by that in our state,” he said.

-Last week, Republican Gov. Bill Lee signed off on legislation that would make Tennessee the latest state to soon allow most adults 21 and older to carry handguns – openly or concealed — without first clearing a background check and training.
+Last week, the Republican governor signed off on legislation that would make Tennessee the latest state to soon allow most adults 21 and older to carry handguns – openly or concealed — without first clearing a background check and training.
 Lee backed the legislation over objections from law enforcement groups, who argued that the state’s existing permit system provided an important safeguard for knowing who should or shouldn’t be carrying a gun.

 The law, which does not apply to long guns, will take effect July 1.
 The new measure also increases certain penalties.
 For example, theft of a firearm — now a misdemeanor that carries a 30-day sentence — will become a felony with a mandatory six month incarceration.
 It also makes exceptions for people with certain mental illnesses and criminal convictions.

-When asked earlier this year whether other recent mass shootings in Georgia, Colorado and others gave him any concern about timing, Lee has previously said the increased penalties mean that “we in fact will be strengthening laws that would help prevent gun crimes in the future.”
+When asked earlier this year whether recent mass shootings in Georgia, Colorado and others gave him any concern about timing, Lee has previously said the increased penalties mean that “we in fact will be strengthening laws that would help prevent gun crimes in the future.”